DIY Record Player Stand: $10 Chair Upcycle

 Step 6: Walnut Armrests

-Then I oiled for a rich, natural grain.
+Then I oiled to reveal the beautiful rich, natural grain.

 I predrilled holes into the wood and then screwed the boxes into the chrome frame.